Providence Park: Description

-Providence Park is an outdoor soccer stadium which houses the MLS Portland Timbers and NWSL Portland Thorns.
-The stadium is owned by the City of Portland, and is managed by Peregrine Sports, LLC, the entity that owns the Timbers and Thorns.
+Providence Park is an outdoor soccer stadium that houses the MLS Portland Timbers and NWSL Portland Thorns.
+The stadium is owned by the City of Portland and managed by Timbers owner Peregrine Sports, LLC.

 The stadium sits on a rectangular block bounded by Southwest Morrison Street, Southwest 18th Avenue, the Multnomah Athletic Club building and Southwest Salmon Street, and Southwest 20th Avenue.

-The Multnomah Athletic Club, an athletic club in downtown Portland which originally constructed the venue, stands next door; the windows of the north side of the club's building overlook the field.
+The Multnomah Athletic Club (MAC), an athletic club in downtown Portland that originally constructed the venue, stands next door; the windows on the north side of the club overlook the field.

 The Interstate 405 freeway in Portland is also known locally as the Stadium Freeway and travels near the stadium.
 In addition, the Providence Park MAX Light Rail station is across the street.
 The property slopes significantly downhill from the south end to the north end, with the result that the playing surface sits well below street level.
 The elevation at street level is approximately 110 ft above sea level.